 Contents

-- Himalayan Ragdoll cat size, coat type, and appearance
+- Size, coat type, and appearance

 - Are Himalayan Ragdoll cats friendly?

-- Himalayan Ragdoll cat health
+- Himalayan Ragdoll breeders

 The Himalayan Ragdoll was first bred in 1998 by cat breeder Dr David MacNab in the UK.
 This breed combines the Himalayan cat with the Ragdoll cat.
-Both breeds are among the most popular in the world, with gorgeous looks and sweet temperaments.
-Since this is such a new mix, you have to look at its purebred parents to get a better idea of its history.

 The Himalayan cat was developed in the early 1930s in the USA.
 This breed is a hybrid breed of Persian and Siamese cats.
 Breeders aimed to produce a Persian body with the pointed pattern of the Siamese.
 The 1950s saw the official recognition of the Himalayan, accepted by all United States cat registries by the 1960s.
 However, some years later, the Cat Fancier’s Association and other organizations stopped recognizing the Himalayan as a separate breed and instead identified it as a division of the Persian.